Frequently Asked Questions

-Now in its 12th year, The Smith Family Challenge is an annual fundraising event.
-Started in 2008 by a former Smith Family Board Member, Paul Tobin, the event has raised nearly $5million to date.
-It is a multi-sport, 80-100km adventure race over two days, where teams of four raise $40,000 to support The Smith Family Learning for Life programs.
+Now in its 16th year, The Smith Family Challenge is an annual fundraising event.
+Started in 2008 by a former Smith Family Board Member, Paul Tobin, the event has raised over $12 million to date.
+It is a multi-sport, 80-100km adventure race over two days, where teams of four raise $40,000 to support The Smith Family's Learning for Life program.

 The Challenge is supported by a committee of volunteers who guide the event management, recruit the participants, and drive the team fundraising targets.
-The event is designed and managed by ChallengeWorks.
+The event is designed and managed by event specialists, ChallengeWorks.

-The Challenge is for your average middle aged man or woman, to go beyond their everyday physical limits, collaborate with a team, and make a positive contribution to the lives of disadvantaged children.
+The Challenge is for your average middle-aged person to go beyond their everyday physical limits, collaborate with a team, and make a positive difference for young Australians in need.
 You are only as fit as the team you are with!
 A lot of the course is built around learning something new, navigating well, and using teamwork to get you to the finish line.

-All Challengers are paying the full cost of this trip so 100% of donations go directly to the cause.
-This year the fundraising target is $850,000.
-This will sponsor over 1,200 Australian children in need through The Smith Family's Learning for Life program.
-(It costs $576 to sponsor a student in the Learning for Life program for a full school year.)
+All Challengers are paying the full cost of this trip, so 100% of donations go directly to The Smith Family.
+This year the fundraising target is $1,000,000.
+This is enough to sponsor more than 1,500 Australian children in need through The Smith Family's Learning for Life program for a year.